Young & Haggard

 Brock Reimer

 Brock Reimer cut his teeth learning from, and performing with, The Jakebrakes.
 He also spent countless hours under mentors and local heroes at jam nights across Winnipeg, including Blues icons such as Big Dave McLean, Tim Butler, and Brent Parkin.
+Recently Brock stepped back into the role of front-man for Young & Haggard.
 Although he’s known for his chickin’ pickin’ country guitar, you can also catch him playing and singing the blues from time to time.
 Such an example is the solo project he recorded back in 2012 named Anvil & Steel (available on Spotify and Apple Music).
-A few of the other bands he’s played for include; The Rock Ridge Pickers, Luke Reimer, Blindfold, 5 Acres, and Classic Overdrive.
+Other notable bands that Brock has played for include;

 Adrian Petkau